Inpatient vs. Outpatient: Comparing Two Types of Patient Care

 Things get a little more complicated if you have Medicare.
 Outpatient care and physician-related services for inpatient care are covered by Part B. Hospital services like rooms, meals, and general nursing for inpatients are covered by Part A.

-But if you stay overnight in the hospital under observation status, that changes your overall cost since you aren’t considered an inpatient.
-Medicare will not cover care in a skilled nursing facility for you in this situation—you’re responsible for the entire cost.
+But if you stay overnight in the hospital under observation status, Medicare still considers you an outpatient and will not cover care in a skilled nursing facility.
 It can certainly be confusing, so don’t be afraid to ask the medical team about your status.
 They’re used to these types of questions.

 Expand your medical knowledge

-While comparing the definition of inpatient versus outpatient seems relatively straightforward, there’s clearly more to the story when you dig deeper.
-Hopefully, you now have a little more clarity concerning terminology.
+Hopefully, you now have a little more clarity concerning the definition of inpatient versus outpatient.
 It can go a long way towards helping you understand what you should expect during and after any sort of medical treatment.